bestia-dev/mem5_game/mem5/README.md

 mem5 is a simple memory game made primarily for learning the Rust programming language and Wasm/WebAssembly with Virtual Dom Dodrio, WebSocket communication and PWA (Progressive Web App).

 [comment]: # (lmake_readme version)
-Look also at the workspace readme on <https://github.com/LucianoBestia/mem5_game>

 ## Idea